PEPL: Precision-Enhanced Pseudo-Labeling for Fine-Grained Image Classification in Semi-Supervised Learning: Abstract

 \section{Abstract}

 Fine-grained image classification has witnessed significant advancements with the advent of deep learning and computer vision technologies.
 However, the scarcity of detailed annotations remains a major challenge, especially in scenarios where obtaining high-quality labeled data is costly or time-consuming.
 To address this limitation, we introduce \underline{\textbf{P}}recision-\underline{\textbf{E}}nhanced \underline{\textbf{P}}seudo-\underline{\textbf{L}}abeling \underline{\textbf{(PEPL)}} approach specifically designed for fine-grained image classification within a semi-supervised learning framework.
 Our method leverages the abundance of unlabeled data by generating high-quality pseudo-labels that are progressively refined through two key phases: initial pseudo-label generation and semantic-mixed pseudo-label generation.
 These phases utilize Class Activation Maps (CAMs) to accurately estimate the semantic content and generate refined labels that capture the essential details necessary for fine-grained classification.
 By focusing on semantic-level information, our approach effectively addresses the limitations of standard data augmentation and image-mixing techniques in preserving critical fine-grained features.
-We achieve state-of-the-art performance on benchmark datasets, demonstrating significant improvements over existing semi-supervised strategies, with notable boosts in accuracy and robustness.Our code has been open sourced at \href{SemiFG}{https://github.com/TianSuya/SemiFG}
+We achieve state-of-the-art performance on benchmark datasets, demonstrating significant improvements over existing semi-supervised strategies, with notable boosts in accuracy and robustness.